cvisionai/Tator-Native/README.md

     set( OpenCV_DIR "D:/Projects/opencv/build/install")

-After the file is generated it will not be overwritten next FishDetector is built, so this manual modification is only necessary for fresh builds.
+After the file is generated it will not be overwritten next FishAnnotator is built, so this manual modification is only necessary for fresh builds.
 Modify this file until the libraries are found and the configure step completes successfully.